 Lighting on new development should be kept to a minimum, while having regard to highway safety and to security, in order to preserve the rural character of the village.
 Amenity lighting of buildings should be kept to a minimum and its use controlled by sensors and timers where possible.
-The Plan should ensure that:

-- a) applications for new development should ensure how the dark skies environment will be protected through the submission of appropriate supporting documentation to demonstrate accordance with current professional guidance. - b) proposed lighting should be designed and sited to help reduce light pollution and contribute to dark skies as part of the Campaign to Protect Rural England's dark skies policy [27]. - c) proposals which would result in excessive light pollution will not be supported unless exceptional circumstances can be demonstrated that outweigh the harm of the development on the area's tranquility and dark skies, on planning balance.
+Applications for new development should demonstrate how the dark skies environment will be protected through the submission of appropriate supporting documentation to demonstrate accordance with current professional guidance.

+Proposed lighting should be designed and sited to help reduce light pollution and contribute to dark skies.

+Proposals which would result in excessive light pollution will not be supported unless exceptional circumstances can be demonstrated that outweigh the harm of the development on the area's tranquility and dark skies.

-8.3.0.1 The Cotswolds Area of Outstanding Natural Beauty Board has issued a position statement on tranquillity and dark skies, with the objective of maintaining or improving the existing level of tranquility [28].
-Furthermore, The Tysoe Parish Plan (2010) referred to these matters, suggesting a number of places where lighting was important, but a number of respondents:
+8.3.0.1 The Cotswolds Area of Outstanding Natural Beauty Board has issued a position statement on tranquillity and dark skies, with the objective of maintaining or improving the existing level of tranquility.
+The policy adds support to the CRPE's dark skies policy [23].
+Furthermore, The Tysoe Parish Plan (2010) referred to these matters, suggesting a number of places where lighting was important, but a number of respondents [24]: